mee-lan/ease_form/README.md

 A Chrome browser extension that assists non-tech-savvy users in filling Nepali governmental forms with real-time guidance, AI-powered chatbot, and form templates.

+## Important Notice
+**The backend server now runs on port 5002** instead of the default port 5001.

+If you're seeing "Unable to get guidance" errors in the frontend, please make sure the frontend is configured to connect to `http://localhost:5002` instead of `http://localhost:5001`.

 ## Running the Extension (Current Setup)

 The extension is currently running in fallback mode without Gemini AI integration.
 This means: